p6spy/p6spy/src/site/markdown/2.0/configandusage.md

     # (default is info,debug,result,resultset,batch)
     #excludecategories=info,debug,result,resultset,batch

-    #allows you to use a regex engine or your own matching engine to determine
-    #which statements to log
-    #
-    #stringmatcher=com.p6spy.engine.common.GnuRegexMatcher
-    #stringmatcher=com.p6spy.engine.common.JakartaRegexMatcher
-    stringmatcher=

     # prints a stack trace for every statement logged
     stacktrace=false
     # if stacktrace=true, specifies the stack trace to print